 Coaching outcome.
 Before and after the coaching session, the goal itself was assessed and goal attainment was measured using three questions formulated on the basis of Greif’s (2008) remarks on coaching evaluation.
-As mentioned before, goal attainment at the end of coaching is a quantitative coaching outcome, as coaching goals are set and, therefore, should be achieved during coaching.
+As mentioned before, goal attainment at the end of coaching is a quantitative coaching outcome as coaching goals are set and, therefore, should be achieved during coaching.
 Clients were asked about the degree of goal attainment (“To what extent have you reached this goal so far?”) and their satisfaction with this degree (“How satisfied are you with your current degree of goal attainment?” with the ratings ranging from extremely unsatisfied to extremely satisfied), as well as their confidence in reaching the respective goal (“How confident are you about whether you can reach this goal?” with the rating ranging from very low to very high).
 The items were analyzed separately, as they assess quite different aspects of goal attainment.
 Satisfaction with coaching was measured using eight items adapted from Mäthner et al. (2005; e.g., “I would recommend my coach to others”; “I believe that I will be able to transfer my coaching experiences to everyday life”).
 In reference to the theory of social exchange (e.g., Rusbult & Van Lange, 2003), a further item was added to check for the perceived benefit of the coaching: “The coaching session was a mere waste of time.”
 Participants had the chance to further explain these ratings in an open-format area, giving them the opportunity to explain any conspicuously deviant ratings (no disturbing factors were detected).
 Moreover, items from the Goal-Focused Coaching Skills Questionnaire (Grant & Cavanagh, 2007) were added and adapted to reflect the client’s perspective (instead of the coach’s) and to refer to one session instead of a whole coaching process (10 items; e.g., “After this coaching session I have a clear overview of the things that I need to address”); these 10 items correlated highly with the other nine items (r = .73; p < .001).
 Thus, the total coaching satisfaction scale consisted of 19 items (α = .89).

 Control measures for coach’s and client’s traits.
-We also measured the client’s and coach’s personality with the German adaptation of the Ten-Item Personality Inventory (Muck, Hell, & Gosling, 2007), the client’s trait self-access (Self-Access Form; Quirin & Kuhl, 2018), and the coach’s trait empathy (Saarbrückener Persönlichkeitsfragebogen; Paulus, 2009, the German version of the IRI by Davis, 1983; Teachers Report Version of the Relationship Inventory; Barrett-Lennard, 2015).
-These trait measures did not influence the results and are, therefore, not mentioned in the Results section.
+We also measured the client’s and coach’s personality with the German adaptation of the Ten-Item Personality Inventory (Muck et al., 2007), the client’s trait self-access (Self-Access Form; Quirin & Kuhl, 2018), and the coach’s trait empathy (Saarbrückener Persönlichkeitsfragebogen; Paulus, 2009, the German version of the IRI by Davis, 1983; Teachers Report Version of the Relationship Inventory; Barrett-Lennard, 2015).
+These trait measures did not influence the results and, therefore, are not mentioned in the Results section.

 Additional measure: The coaching relationship.
 To measure the client’s perception of the coaching relationship, we used the Client Hour Questionnaire (Grawe & Braun, 1994).
 Because of low reliability (α = .36), we excluded the reverse-coded item (final: three items; α = .77; e.g., “I felt good regarding the relationship with the coach”).